BarHoshen/ClassicAddons/README.md

 Role specific folder: For addons that are specific for that role.

 You may change the structure if you feel it needs any modifications.

+FOR CONTRIBUTERS:
+In every folder theres a readme file where you can add a one line description of your addon/credits/link to description.
+Keep the list in alphabetic order please.